raphaelattias/raphaelattias/README.md

 Hey, I'm Raphaël 👋
 ===============================

-Machine Learning and Data Science EPFL Master Student
+Software Engineer at Databricks
 -----------------------------------------------------

-I am a Master Student in Data Science and Machine Learning from EPFL, Switzerland.
-Working in the field of Medical Machine Learning, I have done more than 15+ projects using scientific libraries such as Pytorch, Scikit, Tensorflow etc. Starting in September 2022, I am working at Harvard Medical School in the Department of Biomedical Informatics to complete my degree.
+I am a Software Engineer at Databricks.
+I am doing research at Harvard Medical School in the Yu Lab.
+I have a BS in Mathematics and MS in Data Science from EPFL.
+I have done more than 15+ projects using scientific libraries such as Pytorch, Scikit, Tensorflow etc. I have worked in Lausanne, Princeton, Boston, and currently in Amsterdam.

-* 🌍  I'm based in Boston, Massachussets.
+* 🌍  I'm based in Amsterdam, Netherlands.
 * 🖥️  See my portfolio at [Raphaël Attias Portfolio](http://raphaelattias.com)
 * ✉️  You can contact me at [raphael.attias@outlook.com](mailto:raphael.attias@outlook.com)
-* 🚀  I'm currently working on [Tumor Detection using Deep Learning at NEC](http://https://raphaelattias.com/posts/2021/12/nec/)
+* 🚀  I'm currently doing research at Harvard on [Uncertainty Estimation for Digital Pathology](http://https://raphaelattias.com/posts/2023/03/harvard/)

 ### Skills